colonyos/executors/kube/README.md

 * The **condition** object outlines the requirements for an acceptable executor.
 In this case, an executor must be of the **kubeexecutor** type to be assigned this function specification.

-* We specify a requirement for 2 nodes.
+* We specify a requirement for 2 **nodes**.
 This directly translates to the number of pods in the batch job.
-We also request 2 processes per node.
-This correlates with the number of containers within each pod.
+We also request 2 **processes per node**.
+This correlates to number of containers within each pod.
 Each container is allocated 1Gi of memory and 0.5 cores.
+In total, we will allocate 4Gi memory and request 2 CPU cores.

 * The **walltime** parameter determines the maximum lifespan of the Kubernetes job.
 If a job exceeds this limit, it's automatically removed from the Kubernetes cluster.
 This mechanism ensures that batch jobs that stall or hang don't persist indefinitely.
 In this case, the job is deleted after 90 seconds.